geco-bern/bachelor_thesis_patriciagribi/README.md

 ## Impact

 This research project aims to contribute to our understanding of trends in cumulative water deficits across the globe.

-relationship cwd and droughts
+The cwd algorithm has never been applied to the CMIP6 data, nor to models with future projections.
+In general, the daily resolution and the units in mm help to establish a concrete link to the storage capacity of the soil and the soil depth.
+Finally, the results allow direct and concrete conclusions to be drawn.

 ## Literature